Pork Butt Burnt Ends Recipe

 This is always the fun part for me.
 The meat is done and it’s time to add the crazy sweetness.

 Add half of the hot honey, your favorite bbq sauce, brown sugar, butter, and two tablespoons of the rub.
-Mix with utensils or gloved hands.
+Mix with utensils or gloved hands until each piece has been sufficiently covered.

-Place back onto the smoker which should still be at 275.
+Place back onto the smoker, which should still be at 275.
 Cook for 45 more minutes, stirring every 15 minutes or so.

 After 45 minutes, remove from the smoker and allow to rest for about 10-15 minutes.